 Chart of the Week

-Every Friday, MBA's Chart of the Week provides commentary and analysis on a variety of data sources, from publicly available BLS and Census data, to proprietary data from MBA's own surveys and studies.
+Every Friday, MBA's Chart of the Week provides commentary and analysis on a topic of interest for the industry.
+This comes from variety of data sources, including proprietary data from MBA's own surveys and studies, as well as from government agencies and other reliable sources of mortgage, housing, and economic data.

 Subscribe for FREE